bcass/dcdp-rules/README.md

 ## VI – PARLIAMENTARY AUTHORITY

-1. The rules contained in the current Robert’s Rules of Order, Newly Revised, shall be the parliamentary authority in all matters not covered by the Constitution or Bylaws of the Douglas County Democratic Party as long as they are not in conflict with the Constitutions, Rules, Bylaws or Procedures of the State or National Democratic Parties.
+1. The rules contained in the current Robert’s Rules of Order, Newly Revised shall be the parliamentary authority in all matters not covered by the Constitution or Bylaws of the Douglas County Democratic Party as long as they are not in conflict with the Constitutions, Rules, Bylaws, or Procedures of the State or National Democratic Parties.

 ## VII – AMENDING THESE BYLAWS